luh429/Dr_Seuss/Review_Seuss-2021-05-08.md

 let $chars := ($charNames, $otherChars)
 ```

 I believe that would combine all the different ways you encoded `<char>` elements.
 Ideally you would not have this problem because you would have *strictly controlled it* with your project schema.
-But when the schema is too permissive, you have to code the XQuery to accommodate the variety of ways your team encoded if you are visualize your project data accurately.
+But when the schema is too permissive, you have to code the XQuery to accommodate the variety of ways your team encoded if you are going to visualize your project data accurately.

 I wanted to see how many distinct characters you were missing, so I ran this simple XQuery to check: